montybasquiart/sihiri_build/README.md

 - **Inclusive** → onboarding for underrepresented artists globally
 - **Future-proof** → AI-assisted, modular, decentralized forever

-## 🌐 The SiHiRi Ecosystem
+## The SiHiRi Ecosystem

-A digital economy where:
+We are building a digital economy where:

-- 🎨 Artists mint layers of creativity (textures, models, music, storyboards) as building blocks
+- 🎨 Artists mint layers of creativity (designs, textures, models, music, storyboards, etc) as building blocks
 - 🎮 Game studios plug into this open library to source characters, worlds, and mechanics — with royalties flowing back to creators forever
 - 🎥 Filmmakers commission renders, animations, and VFX from a global pool of render-nodes and collaborators, paid instantly in STX
 - 🖼 Collectors don't just buy art, they own the provenance of entire creative chains — who modeled the character, who textured it, who rigged it, who directed the scene